 Everglades - Wildlife

-When brush is high along levees, opportunities for wildlife viewing may be limited, except for visitors with airboats and tracked vehicles.
+Levees and recreational areas can be good places for viewing wildlife.
+To access the WMA’s interior, an airboat or tracked vehicle is needed.
 Wading birds and raptors are common on the area.
 The best time to see birds is in February near recreational areas along I-75.
-The endangered snail kite as well as many other birds can be seen year-round from Tamiami Trail at the Miccosukee Restaurant (L67), at 40-Mile Bend and other boat ramps.
-Although not common residents, the endangered Florida panther and Florida black bear are occasionally found on the area.
+The endangered snail kite as well as many other birds can be seen year-round from Tamiami Trail at 40-Mile Bend and other boat ramps.
+Although not common residents, the Florida black bear and the endangered Florida panther are occasionally found on the area.

 Check out other species recorded from Everglades and Francis S. Taylor WMA, or add observations of your own, by visiting the Everglades and Francis S. Taylor WMA Nature Trackers project.